Mary Queen of Scots House: Queen Mary at Jedburgh

 Philibert du Croc, the French ambassador came to Jedburgh on 15 October, instructed by Mary to follow her there after five or six days at Holyrood.
 A letter from John Lesley, Bishop of Ross, names several courtiers at Jedburgh, and Philibert du Croc.
 Lesley and du Croc both say that Darnley was at Glasgow.
 According to George Buchanan, in his Dectection and the "Book of Articles", Darnley lodged nearby in a cottage or in the Bishop of Orkney's lodging, but when Bothwell came to Jedburgh he was lodged in the same house on a lower floor.
 Buchanan manipulated his narrative to dent Mary's reputation.

-On 25 October 1566, the Privy Council convened at Jedburgh and issued a "proclamation to keep good rule at Jedburgh" during the time of Mary's illness.
+Mary, regarding her condition as an "extreme malady", wrote a testament at Jedburgh, to confirm the will she had made when pregnant which was in safekeeping at Stirling Castle.
+She On 25 October 1566, the Privy Council convened at Jedburgh and issued a "proclamation to keep good rule at Jedburgh" during the time of Mary's illness.
 No one should pursue their private quarrel, and arm themselves, on pain of death for treason.
 Huntly, Moray, Bothwell, Atholl, and Rothes attended the council meeting.

 An English border warden John Forster heard there had been a fire in Mary's lodging and she had to move.
 Red silk fabric was sent from Edinburgh for new clothes.
 Mary ordered meal and cheese to be sent to Hermitage Castle.
 When Mary was recovered from her illness, she rode to Kelso, and visited Wark Castle and Berwick-upon-Tweed on the English border.
 Mary was said to have later noted that she should have died in Jedburgh, as after that her life became worse.
 She didn't die but she was forced to abdicate.
 She tried to escape to England, but she was imprisoned and, much later, executed.
 For the last thirty years Queen Mary's House has told this story.